23 Unique Things to do in Tofino for the Nature & Food Enthusiast

 10. Go surfing

-Surfers at Chesterman Beach
+Surfers at Cox Bay Beach

 Usually people don't associate surfing with Canada, but surprisingly, Tofino is one of the best surf towns in North America.
 What makes it so unique is the landscape around you.
 Rather than surfing in the tropics, you're instead surfing with coniferous forests and mountains around you.